GSA/SmartPay-RFI/01_draft RFQ.md

 - [ ] Price Quote (spreadsheet)

 **Interviews:**
 The government reserves the right to hold oral interviews.
-If the decision is made to hold interviews, Contractors will be notified and held in accordance with “Interviews” under **6.2 Instructions for Proposals** The oral interview does not require Contractors to submit any materials.
+If the decision is made to hold interviews, Contractors will be notified and held in accordance with “Interviews” under **6.2 Instructions for Quotes** The oral interview does not require Contractors to submit any materials.

 Applies to all phases: **Only submit information explicitly requested in this RFQ.** Do not include assumptions, caveats, or exceptions in any part of your submission.
 Failing to follow these instructions may result in removal from consideration for the award.

-#### 6.2	Instructions for Proposals
+#### 6.2	Instructions for Quotes
 ##### 6.2.1 Technical Submissions
-Technical submissions must consist of a technical proposal of no more than four (4) pages, a staffing plan of no more than three (3) pages plus resumes and signed letters of intent to participate, and references to two source code samples, preferably open source.
-Technical proposals and staffing plans must be submitted using 12-point type.
+Technical submissions must consist of a technical quote of no more than four (4) pages, a staffing plan of no more than three (3) pages plus resumes and signed letters of intent to participate, and references to two source code samples, preferably open source.
+Technical quotes and staffing plans must be submitted using 12-point font.

-The technical proposal must set forth the Contractor's proposed approach to providing the services required, including programming language(s) the Contractor proposes to use.
-The technical proposal must also make clear that the Contractor understands the details of the project requirements.
-The technical proposal must also identify potential obstacles to efficient development and include plans to overcome those potential obstacles.
+The technical quote must set forth the Contractor's proposed approach to providing the services required, including programming language(s) the Contractor proposes to use.
+The technical quote must also make clear that the Contractor understands the details of the project requirements.
+The technical quote must also identify potential obstacles to efficient development and include plans to overcome those potential obstacles.

 The staffing plan must set forth the Contractor's proposed approach to staffing the requirements of this project, including the titles of each of the labor categories proposed and proposed level of effort for each member of the Contractor's development team.
 The staffing plan must also identify the proposed Project Manager and proposed Technical Lead by name, and include a resume for each.
 Those resumes must include a brief description of the experience and capability for each individual, but cannot exceed one (1) page in length each.
 Contractors proposing Key Personnel who are not currently employed by the Contractor must include a signed letter of intent from the individual proposed as Key Personnel that they intend to participate in this project for at least one (1) year.
 The staffing plan must also set forth the extent to which the proposed team for this project was involved in the development of the source code referred to below.